tommasorescio/website/tommasorescio/content/about.md

 #date: 2022-01-03T16:41:03+01:00
 draft: false
 ---
-Hi!

-Welcome to my personal page!

-I'm **Tommaso Rescio**, I was born and raised in a little town near Florence, in Italy.
-I'm a proactive and enthusiastic Computer Scientist with a Master's degree focused in **Network Engineering** from **Politecnico di Torino**.
+I am a proactive and enthusiastic Computer Scientist with a Master's degree focused in **Network Engineering** from **Politecnico di Torino**.

 I'm passionate about Cloud Computing and DevOps technologies.